vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/support/Support_SIVT.md

 ## In Scope

-The following items are examples of tasks which are covered by VMware Support for SIVT
+The following items are examples of tasks which are covered by VMware Support for SIVT.

 | **Tasks** | **In Scope** |
 | --- | --- |